mitsuba-renderer/drjit/docs/what.rst

 and later replays computation in parallel without trying to be overly clever about it.

-With this added context, let's revisit the previous example line by line to examine the differences in more detail.
+With this added context, let's revisit the previous example to examine the differences in more detail.
 The first line imports the library into an abbreviated ``dr`` namespace containing all functions.